highfidelity/hifi-content/usefulUtilities/scriptPauser/README.md

 - Script Pauser will check for blacklisted scripts every 10 seconds.
 - When Script Pauser stops a blacklisted script, it notifies the user that it has done so via a text banner notification.

-NOTE: when Script Pauser restores a Paused script that is a certified script, the "Installed" state of that script will be lost; When Script Pauser restores a previously-installed certified app, the Inventory app will not show that app as "Installed", even though its associated script is running.
+NOTE: when Script Pauser restores a Paused script that is a certified script, the "Installed" state of that script will be lost; when Script Pauser restores a previously-installed certified app, the Inventory app will not show that app as "Installed", even though its associated script is running.

 ## Setup
 1. Add an entity to your domain.